In Our Own Time

-In Our Own Time is a biography's film of the musical group, The Bee Gees.
-The story follows the Brothers Gibb, Barry, Robin and Maurice from their roots in Manchester, England through their emigration to Australia in 1958 to their international stardom in 1967, right up to the present, with new interviews done by Barry and Robin and archival footage of Maurice (who died in 2003).
+In Our Own Time is a 2010 biographical film of the musical group, The Bee Gees.
+The story follows the Brothers Gibb, Barry, Robin and Maurice from their roots in Manchester, England through their emigration to Australia in 1958 to their international stardom in 1967, right up to the present, with new interviews done by Barry and Robin (prior to his death in 2012), and archival footage of Maurice (who died in 2003).
 Many live performances are featured, along with video clips, TV performances and home movies from their early days.
+As of April 2025, it was available for streaming on PBS, Qello Concerts, Apple TV, and Amazon Prime Video.